The Lancet: Andrew Wakefield and the MMR vaccine (1998)

 The Lancet was criticised after it published a paper in 1998 in which the authors suggested a link between the MMR vaccine and autism spectrum disorder.
 In February 2004, The Lancet published a statement by 10 of the paper's 13 coauthors repudiating the possibility that MMR could cause autism.
-Editor-in-chief, Richard Horton went on the record to say the paper had "fatal conflicts of interest" that the study's lead author, Andrew Wakefield, had not declared to The Lancet.
+Editor-in-chief Richard Horton went on the record to say the paper had "fatal conflicts of interest" that the study's lead author, Andrew Wakefield, had not declared to The Lancet.
 The journal completely retracted the paper on 2 February 2010, after Wakefield was found to have acted unethically in conducting the research.
 The Lancets six editors, including the editor-in-chief, were also criticised in 2011 because they had "covered up" the "Wakefield concocted fear of MMR" with an "avalanche of denials" in 2004.

 Iraq War death toll estimates (2004–2006)

 The Lancet published an estimate of the Iraq War's Iraqi death toll—around 100,000—in 2004.
-In 2006, a follow-up study by the same team suggested that the violent death rate in Iraq was not only consistent with the earlier estimate, but had increased considerably in the intervening period (see Lancet surveys of casualties of the Iraq War).
+In 2006, a follow-up study by the same team suggested that the violent death rate in Iraq was not only consistent with the earlier estimate, but had increased considerably in the intervening period.
 The second survey estimated that there had been 654,965 excess Iraqi deaths as a consequence of the war.
 The 95% confidence interval was 392,979 to 942,636.
 1,849 households that contained 12,801 people were surveyed.